cuDSS General Description#

 Results Reproducibility#

-Currently, cuDSS is making use of atomic operations, thus bit-wise reproducibility is not guaranteed even in the repeated runs within the fixed environment.
+By default, cuDSS makes use of atomic operations which implies that bit-wise reproducibility is not guaranteed even in the repeated runs within the fixed environment.
 Usually such run-to-run variations should only lead to small variations in the conventional residual norms.

 Parallelism with Streams#